janis-commerce/aws-secrets-manager/README.md

 #### `async updateValue(newSecret: object): object`

-Modifies the value of a secret, encoded it on base64.
+Modifies the value of a secret

-Saves the secret as String in SecretString property.
+Saves the secret value in string or binary format depending on how it is currently stored

-The new value will be cached with the VersionId and VersionStage settled.
+The new value will be cached with the VersionId settled.

 It rejects an `AwsSecretsManagerError` in case an error occurs (network error, encoding error, etc).